danadesrosiers/silex-annotation-provider/README.md

 Silex\Route::*()
 Silex\Controller::*()
 * method (name of the method to call on the Route object)
-* args (array of arguements to send the the method)
+* args (array of arguments to send the the method)